 For lovers of a good, classic BLT and a fried green tomato, Salt’s Cure in Hollywood has come up with a genius rendition that combines the two.
 And it is heaven on bread.

 Since opening in 2010, this popular all-day dining establishment has been a testament to sustainable, farm-to-table cooking.
-Proudly sourcing ingredients grown and raised in California, chef-owners Chris Phelps and Zak Walters carefully butcher each farm-raised animal in-house and remain dedicated to crafting a menu that supports the local community by featuring produce, meat, poultry, and fish that come from farms, ranches, and fisheries guided by principles of sustainability.
+Proudly sourcing ingredients grown and raised in California, chef-owner Chris Phelps carefully butchers each farm-raised animal in-house and remains dedicated to crafting a menu that supports the local community by featuring produce, meat, poultry, and fish that come from farms, ranches, and fisheries guided by principles of sustainability.
 The restaurant’s bounty of tomatoes—green and otherwise—are sourced from Wong Farms, which sells its produce at the Wednesday Santa Monica farmer’s market, a chef’s haven for sourcing produce.

 We’re fans—any way to get the delicious tomato onto our plates during the off-season seems like a perfectly smart idea.